rehierl/node-tree-outliner/readme.md

 # node-tree-outliner

-The purpose of this repository is to flesh out a design that can be used to implement a general-purpose outliner for any rooted ordered tree of nodes.
+The purpose of this repository is to flesh out a design that can be used to implement a general-purpose outline algorithm for any rooted ordered tree of nodes.

 This repository is **in a state of flux**.
-It may and will change considerably without further notice (Direct links to files within this repository may break at any time).
+It may and will change considerably without further notice.
+(Direct links to files within this repository may break at any time).

 <!-- ======================================================================= -->
 ## Overview

 * [0-introduction](./0-introduction): A general introduction.
-* [1-basics](./1-basics): A recap of mathematical definitions.
+* [1-basics](./1-basics): A recap of basic mathematical definitions.
-  (Skim it to get an impression of the contents and the style of notation)
+  (Skim it to get an impression of its contents and my style of notation).
 * [2-tree-of-nodes](./2-tree-of-nodes): A recap of the formal definition of node trees.
 In addition to that, the definition of important sequences.
-  (Skim it to get an impression of the contents)
+  (Skim it to get an impression of its contents).
 * [3-basic-design](./3-basic-design): The designs default definitions:
   a tree's node sequence, sectioning nodes, parent containers, ...
 * [4-extensions](./4-extensions): The definition of extensions to the